 Our life-blood is spirituality.
 If it flows clear, if it flows strong and pure and vigorous, everything is right; political, social, any other material defects, even the poverty of the land, will be cured if that blood is pure.
 (III.288)

 The longest night seems to be passing away, the sorest trouble seems to be coming to an end at last, the seeming corpse appears to be awaking.
 She is awakening, this motherland of ours, from her deep long sleep.
-None can resist her anymore; never is she going to sleep anymore; no outward powers can hold her back anymore; for the infinite giant is rising to her feat.
+None can resist her anymore; never is she going to sleep anymore; no outward powers can hold her back anymore; for the infinite giant is rising to her feet.
 (III.145-146)

 (From selected sayings from the Complete Works of Swami Vivekananda.
 We reproduce it here with thanks to the publishers because who can say it better than Swami Vivekananda? – Editor)